Jakarta Stock Exchange: Stock indices

 Two of the primary stock market indices used to measure and report value changes in representative stock groupings are the JSX Composite and the Jakarta Islamic Index (JII).
 The JII was established in 2002 to act as a benchmark in measuring market activities based on Sharia (Islamic law).
 Currently, there are approximately 30 corporate stocks listed on the JII.
 The FTSE/ASEAN Indices were launched by the five ASEAN exchanges (Singapore Exchange, Bursa Malaysia, The Stock Exchange of Thailand, Jakarta Stock Exchange, The Philippine Stock Exchange) and global index provider FTSE on 21 September 2005.
 The indices, covering the five ASEAN markets, are designed using international standards, free float adjusted, and based on the Industry Classification Benchmark (ICB).
 The indices comprise FTSE/ASEAN Benchmark Index and FTSE/ASEAN 40 tradable index.
 The FTSE/ASEAN 40 index is calculated on a real-time basis from 9:00 a.m. and the closing index is calculated at 6:00 p.m.
 (Singapore time).
 The FTSE/ASEAN benchmark index is calculated on end-of-day basis.

 Merger

 Both Jakarta Stock Exchange (JSX) and the Surabaya Stock Exchange (SSX) merged to form a new entity "Indonesia Stock Exchange (Bursa Efek Indonesia).

+Terrorist attack

+On 13 September 2000, a car bomb exploded in the basement of the building, triggering a chain of explosions in which a number of cars caught fire.
+Most of the dead were drivers waiting by their employer's cars.
+Many had taken cover in their vehicles but suffocated as billowing black smoke engulfed the basement levels.